grum-tez/archetype-docs/docs/dapps/project/index.md

 Follow instructions available [here](https://web3auth.io/docs/troubleshooting/webpack-issues) to solve build issues.
 :::

-As a side note, `create-react-app` uses [webpack](https://webpack.js.org/) (version 5) to bundle all resources as static web assets.
-It is then necessary to use the `react-app-rewired` package as described in [instructions](https://web3auth.io/docs/troubleshooting/webpack-issues) above, to be able to provide a customized webpack configuration without ejecting the react app.
+As a comment, `create-react-app` uses [webpack](https://webpack.js.org/) (version 5) to bundle all resources as static web assets.
+It is then necessary to use the `react-app-rewired` package as described in instructions above, to be able to provide a customized webpack configuration without ejecting the react app.

 ### Wallets